My Child's First Earning System · Ages 4–16

 The ATM Parent

-Your kid walks up, asks for money, and genuinely has no idea where it comes from.
-You’re not a parent in that moment — you’re a vending machine.
+Your kid walks up, asks for money, and has no clue where it comes from.
+You’re not a parent in that moment.
+You’re a vending machine.

 “My son asked for $20 for a video game and had no idea that meant I’d have to actually have $20 sitting around.
 He thinks money just... exists.
 In my wallet.
 Forever.”